 American Fork is a medium-sized city located in the state of Utah.
 With a population of 28,326 people and six constituent neighborhoods, American Fork is the 30th largest community in Utah.

-Unlike some cities, American Fork isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in American Fork are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, American Fork is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, American Fork is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in American Fork who work in office and administrative support (13.30%), sales jobs (11.93%), and teaching (9.62%).
+There are especially a lot of people living in American Fork who work in office and administrative support (13.36%), sales jobs (11.23%), and teaching (9.19%).

 Also of interest is that American Fork has more people living here who work in computers and math than 95% of the places in the US.